AyoOsokoya/amuze_api/README.md

 # Amuzé API

-This is a demo API for the web app Amuze, a social media viewing and experiencing platform.
+This is a demo API for the web app Amuzé, a social media viewing and experiencing platform.
 It is based on CakePHP 4.0, MySQL PHP 7.2

 ## About